 Founded in Phnom Penh in 2005, Friends International provides training, a stable income, social support (for example: hygiene, nutrition, child rights, HIV, reproductive health, etc.), and employment assistance to adults in marginalized communities.
 The majority of producers are mothers who have been unable to access employment, either because they have young children without care facilities available, a low level of education and skills, or because their physical and emotional conditions prevent them from engaging in formal employment.

-By helping families achieve sustainable financial security, the project reduces child labor and increases reintegration of marginalized children and youth into school and training.
+By helping families achieve sustainable financial security, our partnership reduces child labor and increases reintegration of marginalized children and youth into school and training.
 Every purchase creates a positive impact, as all profit is reinvested into the lifesaving programs of Friends-International.